TruongMimi/comp440/README.md

   6. Click on the little trash can icon to the far right of the image that’s listed
   7. Confirm

+# How to import the database

+# Add Publication

+# Search Pulication

+# Delete Publication

-# If you want to see example datil Loading CSV files onto the database
+# If you want to see example data Loading CSV files onto the database
      Order of CSV uploads
        1. Publication // since it has the foreign key for the other tables
        2. Then any file is fine after